myplangenie/plangenie-be-heirs/README.md

 Overview
 - Express API with MongoDB (Mongoose) for auth and onboarding.
 - Mirrors the fields used in the current frontend forms.
+- Stripe-based monthly subscriptions with webhook handling.
+- In-code entitlements for plans: Lite (free) and Premium (paid).

 Getting Started
 1) Copy `.env.example` to `.env` and set values: